 Market boundaries are provided on our Be A Vendor page.
 Any addresses not found within the boundaries provided are considered to be out of our region.

 FMNCP is a program administered through community agencies to give low income seniors and families access to local fresh fruits, vegetables, eggs, meat, fish and dairy by offering coupons redeemable at the farmers’ market.
-The two agencies KRFMS works with are ONCORE Central Services (seniors) and Interior Community Services (families).
+In Kamloops, our partner agency is Interior Community Services.
 For more information on the program please visit the BC Assocation of Farmers’ Markets website.

 You do need health approval in order to sell prepared foods, both low-risk and high-risk.
 All the information you need can be found on the Interior Health Authority website and through the Guidelines for the Sale of Foods at Temporary Food Markets.
 Low risk items need to be noted as such on your application to the KRFMS.
 Items that could be either low or high risk need to have testing done to ensure they are low risk.
 Please provide us with a copy of the testing results showing your items are low risk.
 High risk items require IHA involvement to obtain a health permit.